 For color, liquid dyes like Lab Colors are the way to go.
 Just add a few drops to the warm lotion and stir to fully incorporate.
 Lab Colors need to be diluted before use - learn how to do that here.
 We don't recommend pigments because they sink to the bottom of containers and can leave streaks on the skin.
 Micas can sink too, but they are lighter.
 Just give the bottle a good shake before each use to distribute the color.

-Ready to get started?
-Try these recipes and kits!
+Ready to get started making lotion?
+Try these projects!